Imagine waking up every day, checking your affiliate dashboard, and seeing that you made $500 before the day has begun.

 It’s also critical that you perform keyword research before you write every piece of content.

-Targeting keywords allows you to rank for very specific search terms, and drive organic traffic which ultimately converts into money.
+Targeting keywords allow you to rank for very specific search terms and drive organic traffic, which ultimately converts into money.

 You will want to add these search terms to specific areas of your posts, such as:

 - The title

 - As alt text of images

 Creating an affiliate marketing business is easier than ever.

 With some planning and elbow grease, you’ll be earning in no time.